-Let’s say you meet a girl.
-She’s cute, fun, and when you ask her what she does for a living, she replies, smiling, “I’m a teacher.”
-You probably jump to some positive conclusions about this girl.
-She must be extremely patient and have the kindness of a Mother Theresa/lamb hybrid.
+Let’s say you meet a teacher.
+This teacher is cute, fun, and when you ask what they do for a living, they reply, smiling, “I’m a teacher.”
+You probably jump to some positive conclusions.
+This person must be extremely patient and have the kindness of a Mother Theresa/lamb hybrid.
 You might even picture stock images of teachers, laughing as they point to vowels in a workbook, or smiling triumphantly as little Johnny correctly identifies Macedonia on a map of the world.
-You think about movies and TV shows you’ve seen where teachers like Hilary Swank, Michelle Pfeiffer, and Zooey Deschanel charm the socks off their students, overcome seemingly insurmountable odds, and manage to do it all while looking awesome.
+You think about movies and TV shows you’ve seen where teachers charm the socks off their students, overcome seemingly insurmountable odds, and manage to do it all while looking awesome.

-Well, I’m here to tell you to snap out of it.
+Well, as a teacher myself, I’m here to tell you to snap out of it.
 Here’s what you’re really in for.

-She will speak to you as if you’re a student when you’re wrong in an argument (and probably if you’re right, too).
+Teachers will speak to you as if you’re a student in an argument.

-She’s highly trained in the art of keeping her cool in an argument, and one of those ways of keeping cool is delivering some of the most mind-blowingly annoying one-liners on the planet.
+Teachers are highly trained in the art of keeping cool when things get heated, and one of those ways of keeping cool is delivering some of the most mind-blowingly annoying one-liners on the planet.
 For example:

 “Let me know when you’re ready to take responsibility for your actions.”